Western Eagles FC: The highlight era

 In 1987 Maribyrnong Polonia won its third Victorian State Championship.
+Polonia started their season in the State League with a unbeaten run of results in their first seven league matches, starting with a 3:0 win on the opening day against Western Suburbs at Ralph Street Reserve.
 The team finished on top of the league with 42 points, three-point ahead of Green Gully.
 The club's woes began the following season.
 Due to poor management of the club's finances and by overpaying most of its players, the club had no choice but to start selling its best players.
 From 1989 to 1992 Polonia suffered successive relegations.

 Polonia has been gifted with having some of the most influential people in Polish circles amongst its ranks, the likes of Ted Lezon, who has served in every capacity within the club and is accredited with single-handedly saving the club from extinction, soon after its glorious 1987 State League Championship Win.
 He has been a mentor to many of the present committee and still casts his long shadow today.
 The late Tomasz Ostrowski, gifted writer, journalist, philosopher extraordinary and Champion of Polish causes.

 Polonia secured approval to play its matches at Maribyrnong at the old Tracy Speedway venue and in an effort to assimilate with the local community renamed themselves "Polonia Maribyrnong Soccer Club".
 They remained at this venue until 1991, at which time they moved to the Polish Sports and Recreation Centre, Albion where facilities were created for their permanent stay.

 Polonia has always been a force to contend with in Victorian Soccer circles and has won countless titles.
 Polonia won the Victorian Championship on three occasions, in the seasons of 1960, 1961 and 1987.
+During that era Polonia have had many rivalries over the years.
+The rivalries have been with fellow State League sides Brunswick Zebras, St.Kilda Hakoah, Footscray JUST, George Cross and South Melbourne Hellas.

-1998–2019
+1998–2019 New Home

 Since 1998 Polonia is known as Western Eagles Football Club, changing club name from Sunshine Heights, which the club has been known as from 1991, after the move to the club's new home at Albion, a privately own venue based in the western suburbs of Melbourne.
 The "Polonia" being dropped as a requirement of the Victorian Soccer Federation to shed their ethnic appeal in 1992.